 Subd.
 2. Election of penalties.
 The commissioner may not both assess an administrative penalty under this section and seek a criminal sanction under section 221.291, subdivision 3, for violations arising out of the same inspection or audit.

-(b) The commissioner may issue an order assessing a penalty up to a maximum of $10,000 for all violations of section 221.033, subdivision 2b, and rules adopted under that section, identified during a single inspection or audit.
+(b) The commissioner may issue an order assessing a penalty up to a maximum of $10,000 for all violations of section 221.033, subdivision 2b, identified during a single inspection or audit.

 (c) In determining the amount of a penalty, the commissioner shall consider:

 (1) the willfulness of the violation;

 (2) the gravity of the violation, including damage to humans, animals, air, water, land, or other natural resources of the state;

 (3) the history of past violations, including the similarity of the most recent violation and the violation to be penalized, the time elapsed since the last violation, the number of previous violations, and the response of the person to the most recent violation identified;

 (4) the economic benefit gained by the person by allowing or committing the violation; and